Peacock-Farrell eyeing Davis' record

 "So maybe it has grown a little bit and I'm really happy that it has.
 Yes it does fill you full of confidence, but I'm also just doing my job.
 Sometimes it goes really well and other times it won't.

-"I'm on a positive ride at the moment and it's great that the fans are showing their support and their love - I really appreciate it."
+"I'm on a positive ride at the moment and it's great the fans are showing their support and their love - I really appreciate it."

 Peacock-Farrell welcomes Southwood to 'goalkeepers' union'